 We saw that the practice audited patients' dental care records to check that the dentists recorded the necessary information.

 Health promotion & prevention

-The practice believed in preventative care and supporting patients to ensure better oral health in line with the Delivering Better Oral Health toolkit.
+The practice promoted preventative care and supported patients to achieve better oral health in line with the Delivering Better Oral Health toolkit.
+The practice employed three dental hygienists who gave further oral health guidance.